PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

                       (the "full" report is printed by default)
         <reportFile>  Write the report to the specified file path
         <reportWidth> How many columns wide screen reports should be printed
+                      or set to "auto" to use current screen width, where supported
         <sniffs>      A comma separated list of sniff codes to limit the check to
                       (all sniffs must be part of the specified standard)
         <severity>    The minimum severity required to display an error or warning